Mitchell0625/dotfiles-okr/README.md

 If this is your first time using NPM, you will have to register for an account and receive access to Alchemy's NPM group.

+Will also need to symlink this folder for your bash_profile

 ## Getting Started

 clone this repo